quangler/PROJ2000/Documentation/Completed Documents/Business Case - MAJTeQ.md

 **The critical constraints we faced with this project are as follow:**

 - We are optimistic that the clients, together with their collaborators, will successfully complete their assigned tasks and deliver the project to us within the agreed timeframe. which will allow us to start work on our phase of the upgrade.
-- We are assuming that MAJTEQ would have ALL required and proper physical access to all building areas, that is essential for us complementing the jobs.
+- We are assuming that MAJTeQ would have ALL required and proper physical access to all building areas, that is essential for us complementing the jobs.
 - We are hoping to have minimal impact on the overall production of the organization, where having a temporary/ backup system in place so workers can still execute their tasks.
 - Ensure from a Budget perspective the solution cannot cost over $500k.